django/deps/final/0001-dep-process.rst

 There are several reference in this DEP to the **Steering Council** This refers to Django's `Steering Council
 <https://docs.djangoproject.com/en/dev/internals/organization/#steering-council>`_,
-the group of experienced and active committers who steer technical choices.
+the group of experienced and active contributors who steer technical choices.
 Django's documentation lists `the current Steering Council membership
 <https://www.djangoproject.com/foundation/teams/#steering-council-team>`_.